 In free market economy, what you earn is determined by the need for what you do, your ability to do it and how difficult it is to replace you.
 However, there are people out there, of whom I used to be one, who perform in-demand jobs that require advanced qualifications and perform their duties well, but still get paid very little for doing so.
 This includes, for example, many people within environmental and social care sectors.

 Reasons for this vary.
-If you do a job that requires an advanced specialist degree and do it well, you are already meeting two out of three criteria for a high pay: your ability to do it and how difficult it is to replace you.
+If you do a job that requires an advanced specialist degree and you do it well, you are already meeting two out of three criteria for a high pay: your ability to do it and how difficult it is to replace you.
 It could be that you are not meeting the third criterion: the need for what you do.

 However, many people on low pay actually do perform in-demand jobs.
-For example, I used to work as an analyst on flood defense projects in 2012, the year when entire Britain got heavily flooded, so there was certainly a high demand for what I did.
+For example, I used to work as an analyst on flood defense projects in 2012.
+It was the year when entire Britain got heavily flooded, so there was certainly a high demand for what I did.
 Yet, I was paid less than a warehouse operator.
 It took me some time to figure out that the reason why this situation existed was guilt conditioning.

 When I graduated and started my career within environmental sector, the constant examples of guilt conditioning continued.
 For example, the main professional organisation that many environmental engineers from our company joined was Chartered Institute of Water Environmental Management (CIWEM).
 Unlike other professional bodies, the organisation is highly moralistic.